kelvinlimwj/Projects/README.md

 - Usage of neural networks may provide an improvement to model performance.

-## Sentiment Analysis using Deep Learning via Keras/Tensorflow Project (On-going)
+## Sentiment Analysis using Deep Learning via Keras/Tensorflow Project

 - Usage of Artificial Neural Networks and Convolutional Neural Networks to train neural nets that can understand sentiments of reviews scraped from Rotten Tomatoes and classify them.